mangdangroboticsclub/mini_pupper_ros/mini_pupper_music/README.md

 This package provides a music audio file playback service.
 The main interface is described in the "mini_pupper_interfaces" package.
 For more details, please refer to the "PlayMusic.srv" and "StopMusic.srv" files.
 This package is used by "mini_pupper_dance" to play a song during a dance.

-Please note that the audio files should be placed in the "resource" folder of the package, alongside files like "robot1.mp3" and "robot1.wav".
+Please note that the audio files should be placed in the "audio" folder of the package, alongside files like "robot1.mp3" and "robot1.wav".
 If you add a new file, you will need to rebuild the package for it to work properly.

 ## Quick Guide